 Taking Steps to Make Steps

-Medhi Walerski arrives in the Green Room straight from the studio.
-He casts an eye over the guys chilling out at the nearby pool table, grins and says one thing.
-“NDT2.”
 Playing pool isn’t on his agenda today, or for the foreseeable future.
 He’s too caught up in a doubly creative life that sees him on-stage, dancing with NDT1, and behind-scenes, choreographing a new piece for the junior wing, NDT2.
 Betweentimes, when he’s at home, chances are he’ll be putting together soundscores for possible dance pieces.
 “I’ve been searching out music, building myself a library of music that I love and that touches my heart.
 All kinds – classical, electronic, ambient, soundscapes.
 And now I’m working with computers.
 I just play around with these layers of music, cutting and switching – and now I’m experimenting with using voices.
 I’ve just bought some equipment…”

 He pauses.
 “You know, choreography makes me so happy, so excited.
-Sometimes, working in the studio can feel even better Quote-3than dancing – because it’s not just about me, my body, my performance.
+Sometimes, working in the studio can feel even better than dancing - because it’s not just about me, my body, my performance.
 It’s about other people too.
-And when you see the transformation in the dancers because of what you can give them – it’s wonderful.”
+And when you see the transformation in the dancers because of what you can give them - it’s wonderful.”

 At 27, Medhi is in his seventh season with Nederlands Dans Theater – his first two years were with NDT2 and he’s now spent five years with the main company, NDT1.
 “Your way of life definitely changes when you make that move,” he says.
 “It’s a little bit like growing up, becoming an adult.
 In NDT2, you have to dance like crazy – learn, learn, learn and dance, dance, dance.
 But somehow you have this feeling that you’re still just this group of teenagers having fun together.
 Don’t get me wrong – in NDT2 we were absolutely professional about our dancing.
 We danced really seriously – but it was still a kind of adventure, I think.
 Also, when you’re in the young company, you’re living altogether – so it feels like a real family, and you’re sharing your life with your friends.
 So coming into NDT1, it’s like leaving home without leaving the house itself.
 You’re aware there is a more mature attitude.
 And that people are beginning to form their own lives and relationships.
 But I’m still a child!
 I love to be with NDT2, I love the ambience, the craziness, the fun and laughter – which is why I love to choreograph on them.
 I’ve been there, know how it goes and how to use it, I think.”